- The Meaning of Due Diligence

 Although financials still come into play, the financial information for commercial real estate is specific.
 First, carefully evaluate the durability and performance of the property’s rent roll, which is the foundation for your investment’s return.
 This provides a snapshot of the various sources of rental income of the property.
 Not only will diving into the various leases enable you to verify contract compliance and uncover operational errors, but it allows you to gauge the property’s value by providing you an estimation of future cash flow potential.
 It is also important to conduct a historical financial analysis of the property, as evaluating historical financial performance will help you predict the property’s future profit potential.

 It’s also important for your due diligence to cover a physical inspection of the property, as it will reveal any structural or aesthetic issues that require additional resources and investment to address.
 Depending on the severity of these issues, you may change your investment decision or be able to negotiate a better deal.
 This inspection should ideally involve third party inspectors to survey the physical condition of the property and provide estimates for future expenditures.
 Also, have your property surveyed to determine the property lines.
 This will reaffirm the terms of the deal and reveal if there is land available for expansion.
-A thorough property inspection is a necessity when considering any type of real estate investment, be it commercial or residential.

 The Due Diligence Checklist